CIS Abroad Semester Programs in Italy

 About Program

 Italy offers everything you could ever want for a rewarding study abroad experience: a great climate, rich culture, impressive art, tasty cuisine, and so much more!
 Be more than just one of the millions of tourists in Italy when you go with CIS Abroad, as you’ll have the chance to get off the beaten track with our staff’s guidance.
-Choose from programs in Rome, Italy's capital; Florence, the birthplace of the Italian Renaissance; or on the colorful Amalfi Coast in quaint Sorrento.
+Choose from programs in Rome, Italy's capital; Florence, the birthplace of the Italian Renaissance; on the colorful Amalfi Coast in quaint Sorrento; or on the Italian Cinque Terre Riviera, in La Spezia.
 All options offer exceptional support, incredible activities, and course options for a wide range of majors.
 The host institutions range from large, English-speaking universities to small study centers focused on language and culture.

 Program Highlights